-Portals and restaurant’s websites are the sources of more expensive orders.
-The average cost of online orders is about 11-12 EUR and those placed by phone only 9,5 EUR.
-People ordering online place larger orders, but also pay more for delivery.
-The average share of delivery cost in the price of the dish ordered on the restaurant website is only 3,18%.
-In the case of platforms, it is 5,65%.
-As you can see, it is simply more profitable for the customer to use the restaurant’s sale channel and your role is making him aware of it it.
+Portals and restaurant websites are sources of more expensive orders.
+The average cost of online orders is about EUR 11-12, and those placed by phone only EUR 9.5.
+People ordering online place larger orders but also pay more for delivery.
+The average share of delivery cost in the price of the dish ordered on a restaurant’s website is only 3.18%.
+In the case of platforms, it is 5.65%.
+As you can see, it is simply more profitable for the customer to use the restaurant’s sales channel, and your role is to make them aware of this.
 Although the differences in the price are not large, they will definitely be noticeable to people who regularly choose platforms instead of your page.

-Knowing what is the average cost of the order can help you set a price from which delivery is free.
+Knowing the average cost of the order can help you set the price from which delivery is free.

-How to redirect customers to my restaurant’s website?
+How can we redirect customers to our restaurant’s website?

 According to Papu.io, 44% of customers order food through portals.
-If we assume that the commission you have to pay to agents is 20% and the average value of the order is about 12 EUR, it’s easy to calculate that with 100 orders you will give back around 240 EUR.
+If we assume that the commission you have to pay to agents is 20% and the average value of the order is about EUR 12, it’s easy to calculate that with 100 orders, you will pay around EUR 240.

 Over the year, it turns into a pretty serious amount that you could invest in marketing, new equipment, kitchen equipment, or even a system that would increase the efficiency of your employees (such as a POS system for restaurants).
-This type of program for gastronomy integrates orders from various sales channels and gives you control over what drivers do.
-The program has a huge advantage over the sticky notes system, on which, unfortunately, many restaurants still work.
+This type of program dedicated to restaurants integrates orders from various sales channels and gives you control over what drivers do.
+The program has a huge advantage over sticky note systems, which, unfortunately, many restaurants still follow.

-It is time to answer the question, what from the client’s perspective determines the choice of portals.
-Undoubtedly, the big advantage of using them is the variety and wide selection of dishes.
-For an indecisive client, it is easier to scroll the platform with world cuisine, than to choose something from your card.
+It is time to discuss the factors that determine the customers’ choice of portals.
+Undoubtedly, their big advantage is the variety and wide selection of dishes.
+For an indecisive client, it is easier to scroll the platform with global cuisine than to choose something from an individual menu.
 Instead of adding more items to your menu, do everything to make your website visible and intuitive.
-What does it mean?
-Let’s start from the first point.
+How can this be done?
+Let’s start with the first point.

 Make your website visible

-Creating a website is just the beginning.
-Now you must do everything to make your customers see your new sales channel and start using it !!
+Creating a website is just the start.
+Later you must do everything to make your customers see your new sales channel and start using it!

-1. Convince your customers that it pays to order them through the restaurant website!
+1. Convince your customers that it pays to place orders through the restaurant website!

 To start with, encourage them with a discount available only on orders from your site.
-If you work with portals, the matter will not be so simple, because many of them reserve the right to the same price.
+If you work with portals, the matter will not be as simple because many of them reserve the right to the same price.
 Carefully read the terms of the contract you signed.
-Perhaps, instead of lowering prices, you can, for example, enter a limited product offer, or give a discount coupon to the dishes ordered from your site.
+Perhaps, instead of lowering prices, you can, for example, enter a limited product offer or offer a discount voucher to the dishes ordered from your site.
 Don’t know how to generate discount codes?
-The POS system can help you with it.
-If you do not have it or the one you are working on does not have such functionality, please contact us!
+A POS system can help you with this.
+If you do not have one or the one you are working on does not have this function, please contact us!

-To convince the customer to the restaurant’s website, think about limiting the menu items available on the 3rd party website or offering free delivery for people ordering through your sales channel.
+To entice a customer to the restaurant’s website, think about limiting the menu items available on third-party websites or offering free delivery for people ordering through your sales channel.

 2. Thank your customers for using your sales channel!

-Most people don’t know and have never thought that when they are using a 3rd party website to order food online, restaurants lose between 10 to 35% of the profit.
-It is worth making your customers aware of it by e.g attaching a note from the restaurant owner with a thank you for placing an order directly through his website.
+Most people don’t know that when they use a third-party website to order food online, restaurants lose between 10% to 35% of their profit.
+It is worth making your customers aware of this fact by attaching a note from the restaurant’s owner thanking them for placing an order directly through the home website.

 3. Inform the world!

-Your website address should appear on the menu card, banner in front of your restaurant, on your Facebook fanpage, and on the leaflets that you attach to your order.
-Customers need to see information about your site several times before they start using it.
-A similar pattern appears in the world of advertising.
-Rule of seven says that a prospective buyer should hear or see the marketing message at least seven timesbefore deciding to buy.
-That’s why try to post information about the new sales channel in many visible places.
+Your website address should appear on the menu card, the banner in front of your restaurant, on your Facebook fanpage, and on the leaflets that you enclose with the orders.
+Customers will need to see information about your site several times before they start using it.
+A similar pattern is prevalent in the world of advertising.
+The rule of seven states that prospective buyers must be exposed to a marketing message at least seven times before they decide to buy.
+That’s why you should try to post information about the new sales channel in as many visible places as possible.

-Make sure your site appears high in Google search.
+Make sure your site appears high in Google searches.
 Unfortunately, you can’t count on immediate results, but consistent efforts will bring you closer to your goal.

-- select the right keywords. – Make a list of keywords related to your business.
-First, write down your ideas, and then use such tools as Google Keyword Planner or Ubersuggest, which will tell you what phrase people search the most and how many pages uses them to position their page,
+- Select the right keywords.
+Make a list of keywords related to your business.
+First, write down your ideas, and then use tools such as Google Keyword Planner or Ubersuggest, which will tell you what phrases people search for most often and how many websites use them for their positioning,

-- provide links from reliable sources leading to your website.
-You will get them e.g thanks to the activities of food bloggers (below you will find more information on this topic), you can also post them yourself on various groups on Facebook, in your social media, or on the 3rd party website if you work with them,
+- Provide links from reliable sources that lead to your website.
+You will get these through food bloggers, etc. Below you will find more information on this topic.
+You can also post them yourself on various groups on Facebook, in your social media, or on third-party websites if you work with them,

 - Check the performance of your page using Google Search Console.
-Make sure you have added title tags, meta description, image alt attributes, right headers, and your main subpage URLs contain keywords
+Make sure you have added title tags, meta description, image alt attributes, right headers, and check that your main subpage URLs contain keywords.

-Positioning is a very broad subject that requires constant learning.
-That’s why, for a better understanding of the topic, we encourage you to read the articles regarding this issue, on dedicated pages.
+Positioning is a very broad subject that requires constant vigilance.
+That’s why, for a better understanding of the topic, we encourage you to read our articles regarding this issue on dedicated pages.

-Those people have a taste and can appreciate good food!
-Their positive opinion can be more convincing to the customer than 5 stars under your Google business card.
+Such people have great taste and can appreciate good food!
+A positive review can be more convincing to a customer than a 5-star Google rating.
 Don’t forget to ask them to share a link to your restaurant’s page in their footage!

-Who doesn’t like little competition?
-It is also a simple way to increase traffic on your site!
+Who doesn’t like competitions?
+They are a simple way to increase traffic on your site!
 Choose the prize.
-The only limit is your imagination… It can be a free meal for 2 people or a voucher for X EUR.
+The only limit is your imagination… It can be a free meal for 2 people or a voucher for a certain amount.
 Remember!
 One of the conditions has to be sharing a link to your site!
-You can run the competition using your social media (Facebook, Instagram).
+You can run the competition using your social media (Facebook, Instagram)

 Make sure your website is intuitive

 Your site is your business card.
-Poorly done, unintuitive and illegible will easily scare away potential customers.
+If it’s badly done, unintuitive and illegible, it will easily scare away potential customers.

-- Remember, the number of people looking for information from a mobile phone is increasing, so make sure that your restaurant’s website works well also on mobile devices.
+1. Remember, the number of people looking for information using their mobile phones is increasing, so make sure that your restaurant’s website also works well on mobile devices.

-- Add the restaurant’s contact details (phone, address), as well as information on how to get there and parking space in a visible place.
-Make sure that after entering the website, the customer immediately knows what type of food you offer and whether you are executing online orders.
-If so, check whether finding the “order online” button does not take much time.
+3. Add your restaurant’s contact details (phone, address), as well as information on how to get there and information on parking in a visible place.
+Make sure that after entering the website, the customer immediately knows what type of food you offer and whether you carry out online orders.
+Once you have confirmed this, check whether finding the “order online” button does not take too much time.

-4. Bet on minimalism!
-By placing more elements, motley graphics, and pop-up banners, you make it difficult for users to navigate the site.
-A simple and transparent website will also look better on a smaller screen of your mobile phone!
+4. Go for minimalism!
+Adding too many elements, an array of graphics, and pop-up banners makes it difficult for users to navigate your site.
+A simple and intuitive website will also look better on the smaller screen of your mobile phone!

 If you prefer professionals to take care of your website, contact us!
-We will be happy to help you set up a user-friendly website that you every restaurateur would be proud of!
+We will be happy to help you set up a user-friendly website that any restaurateur would be proud of!

-You already know how the sales trends in gastronomy are shaped, who you compete with, and what to do to win the race for the customer.
-Remember, building website traffic is a long-term process so don’t be discouraged if the statistics don’t sweep you off your feet initially.
-Work persistently and consistently, and the results will come!
+You already know how sales trends in the food service industry are formed, who the competition is, and what you can do to attract a customer.
+Remember, building website traffic is a long-term process, so don’t be discouraged if the statistics don’t sweep you off your feet initially.
+Work persistently and consistently, and positive results are sure to come!